mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 My strategy is to attract talented people and pay them for their time.
 It's my responsibility to use their time most efficiently, so I always choose to pay per hour.

 Other hiring guides discourage clients from paying people per hour because it's "too expensive."
 This is plainly illogical.
-If you want work of a particular quality, it costs the same amount regardless of how you structure the pay.
+If you want work of a certain quality, it costs the same amount regardless of how you structure the pay.
 You're not going to trick a writer into producing the same quality work for lower costs.

 Another big reason I avoid paying per word is that I want concise writing.
 If I'm paying per word, it incentivizes writers to include [fluff content](/hiring-content-writers/3-screening-candidates/#steer-clear-of-fluff-factories) that doesn't teach the reader anything.